Starlink Mini for Business in Canada: Price, Plans, Vehicles & Backup Use

 If your business involves working in remote Canadian locations, whether that’s construction, forestry, surveying, mining, utilities, mobile services, or just about anything outside major urban centres, the Starlink Mini might be the tool that finally solves your connectivity problem.

 This guide covers everything a Canadian business owner needs to know: what the Mini costs, how to power and mount it in a vehicle, real world performance data, and whether it makes sense for your specific situation.
+If you are still comparing Starlink against fibre, cable, 5G, or fixed wireless, start with our best business internet providers in Canada guide or use our business internet calculator to estimate the speed and backup setup your company actually needs.
 Looking for the personal/consumer version?
 See our Starlink Mini Consumer Review for camping, cottages, and RV travel.

 A note about hardware pricing: SpaceX changes the Starlink Mini Kit price frequently and without notice.
-Over the past year, the Canadian price has ranged from $279 to $599 CAD depending on active promotions.
-The regular list price is currently $399 CAD, but sales are common.
+In Canada, the Mini is commonly seen around $349 to $399 CAD, with limited time promotions sometimes lower.
 Always verify the current price at starlink.com, Best Buy Canada, or Home Depot Canada before purchasing.
-The prices in this guide are verified as of March 2026 and reflect the most recent available data.
+The prices in this guide were refreshed in May 2026, but Starlink pricing can change without notice.

 What Is Starlink Mini?